Alabama Car Accident Settlement Process and Timeline

 In Alabama, you have two years from the day of the accident to make a claim for personal injury and property damage.
 After that two-year period, the courts will most likely deny your case, which takes away your right to recover damages.

 Because Alabama imposes strict deadlines and the contributory negligence standard, it's important to ensure that you are not barred from bringing a lawsuit against another driver who was at fault.
 While making a car accident claim may be simple, things can get complicated very quickly if you were seriously injured or the other driver is blaming you for the accident.
-Get a free claim evaluation from an attorney in your area to protect your rights.
+Before agreeing to a settlement, contact an experienced car accident attorney in Alabama to ensure your interests are being represented.

 Contact a qualified attorney.